Advertisement

 1 / 8

-For example, one 2019 study in the journal Antioxidants suggested that consuming nuts in moderation as part of a healthy diet may help lower your risk of many illnesses—such as cancer and cardiovascular disease—and may even add a few years to your life.
+For example, one 2019 study in the journal Antioxidants suggested that consuming nuts in moderation as part of a healthy diet may help lower your risk of many illnesses, such as cancer and heart disease.
+They may even add a few years to your life.

-Nuts are loaded with nutrients—fatty acids, protein, vitamins, and minerals—but they also tend to be calorie-dense, so remember to stick to modest portions when you snack.
+Nuts are loaded with important nutrients, including fatty acids, protein, vitamins, and minerals.
+But they also tend to be calorie-dense, so remember to stick to modest portions when you snack.

 a bowl of walnuts